Discounting

 As indicated, the rate of return is usually calculated in accordance to an annual return on investment.
 Since an investor earns a return on the original principal amount of the investment as well as on any prior period investment income, investment earnings are "compounded" as time advances.
 Therefore, considering the fact that the "discount" must match the benefits obtained from a similar investment asset, the "discount yield" must be used within the same compounding mechanism to negotiate an increase in the size of the "discount" whenever the time period of the payment is delayed or extended.
 The "discount rate" is the rate at which the "discount" must grow as the delay in payment is extended.
 This fact is directly tied into the time value of money and its calculations.

 The "time value of money" indicates there is a difference between the "future value" of a payment and the "present value" of the same payment.
 The rate of return on investment should be the dominant factor in evaluating the market's assessment of the difference between the future value and the present value of a payment; and it is the market's assessment that counts the most.
-Therefore, the "discount yield", which is predetermined by a related return on investment that is found in the financial markets, is what is used within the time-value-of-money calculations to determine the "discount" required to delay payment of a financial liability for a given period of time.
+Therefore, the "discount yield", which is predetermined by a related return on investment that is found in the different markets in the financial sector, is what is used within the time-value-of-money calculations to determine the "discount" required to delay payment of a financial liability for a given period of time.